Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 and you're controls will be as shown in the image below:
 ![fonzo mapping](https://github.com/christianhaitian/arkos/raw/main/devices/rg351p_halflife_fonzo.png)

+### Hydra Castle Labyrinth (RG351V Only - Coming soon to the OGA, RGB10, and RK2020)
+Instructions: Hydra Castle Labyrinth files are already included and ready to go.
+Just start Hydra Castle Labyrinth from Ports in the emulationstation menu.

 ### Mr. Boom (RG351V Only - Coming soon to the OGA, RGB10, and RK2020)
 Instructions: Mr. Boom files are already included and ready to go.
 Just start Mr. Boom from Ports in the emulationstation menu.